adeeljameel810-byte/Open-Source-Playground/README.md

 [![Welcome](https://img.shields.io/badge/Contributions-Welcome-brightgreen.svg)](CONTRIBUTING.md)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-**Welcome to your friendly gateway to the world of open source contributions!** 🌟
+**Welcome to your friendly gateway to the world of open source contributions!* 🌟

 This repository is specifically designed for **Hacktoberfest** participants and newcomers who want to learn Git, GitHub workflows, and make their first open source contributions in a safe, welcoming environment.

-## 🎯 What is this project?
+## 🎯 What is this project ?

 Open Source Playground is a beginner-friendly repository where you can:
 - Practice forking, cloning, and creating pull requests